foocheung/sqs_v2/README.md

 The application uses the following acceptance criteria aligned with existing specifications.

+> **Important:** None of the QC values described below are calculated by this app.
+Every column — `RowCheck`, `NormScale_*`, `ANMLFractionUsed_*`, `HybControlNormScale`, plate scale factors, and calibrator tail percentages — is produced by SomaLogic's proprietary processing pipeline and written into the `.adat` file before it reaches you.
+The app reads, evaluates, and visualises these pre-computed values.
+The only metrics the app calculates itself are the CV statistics and Levey-Jennings plots, derived from the raw `seq.*` protein signal columns.

 ---

 ### Section 4.1 — Sample-Level QC (RowCheck Flag)